crowsonkb/k-diffusion/README.md

 on all nodes.

-## Enhancements:
+## Enhancements/additional features:

-- This repo supports progressive growing.
+- k-diffusion supports progressive growing.

-- This repo contains a deterministic fourth order [linear multistep](https://en.wikipedia.org/wiki/Linear_multistep_method) sampler (comparable to [PLMS](https://openreview.net/forum?id=PlKWVd2yBkY)) that produces higher quality outputs for a given number of forward passes through the model than the deterministic second order [Heun's method](https://en.wikipedia.org/wiki/Heun%27s_method) sampler (Algorithm 1) in Karras et al.
+- k-diffusion contains a deterministic fourth order [linear multistep](https://en.wikipedia.org/wiki/Linear_multistep_method) sampler (comparable to [PLMS](https://openreview.net/forum?id=PlKWVd2yBkY)) that produces higher quality outputs for a given number of forward passes through the model than the deterministic second order [Heun's method](https://en.wikipedia.org/wiki/Heun%27s_method) sampler (Algorithm 1) in Karras et al.

-- This repo supports [CLIP](https://openai.com/blog/clip/) guided sampling from unconditional diffusion models (see `sample_clip_guided.py`).
+- k-diffusion supports [CLIP](https://openai.com/blog/clip/) guided sampling from unconditional diffusion models (see `sample_clip_guided.py`).
 The 2nd order stochastic sampler (Algorithm 2) is particularly good for CLIP guided diffusion and is used by default for it.

+- k-diffusion has wrappers for [v-diffusion-pytorch](https://github.com/crowsonkb/v-diffusion-pytorch) and [OpenAI diffusion](https://github.com/openai/guided-diffusion) models allowing them to be used with its samplers and ODE/SDE.

 ## To do: